chameleon-ai/webm-for-4chan/README.md

 Type `--help` for a complete list of commands.

 ## Extra Notes and Quirks
+- The script is designed to get as close to the size limit as possible, but sometimes overshoots.
+If this happens, a warning is printed.
+Video bit-rate can be adjusted with `-b`/`--bitrate_compensation`.
+Usually a compensation of just 2 or 3 is sufficient.
+If the file is undershooting by a large amount, you can also use a negative number to make the file bigger.
 - Audio bit-rate is automatically reduced for long clips.
 Force high audio bit-rate with `--music_mode`, or specify the exact rate manually with `--audio_rate`
 - If your source is surround sound, it's highly recommended to use `--music_mode` or `--stereo` especially for clips over 2:00.
 The default audio bit-rate is meant for stereo and can cause surround sources to sound too crunchy.
 - Image + audio combine mode behaves as if in `--music_mode`.
 You can still manually specify `--audio_rate`